This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 If, like us, you want an inflatable kayak, two inflatable paddle boards, kite-surfing gear, two bicycles and a portable washing machine, it’s fair to assume that some difficult decisions about everything else might need to be taken!

-Clever motorhome storage options help you fit more in and be innovative about how to use the limited storage space you’ll have.
-If you can be organised about where things are this will also help.
+Clever motorhome storage options help you fit more in and be innovative about using your limited storage space.
+If you can be organised about where things are, this will also help.
 This will evolve as you are on the road and learn what works for you.
 What’s important on day one will have changed by day 60!

-At the end of our first year of campervan life, we were having the van serviced and there was a weighbridge right next door.
+At the end of our first year of campervan life, we had the van serviced, and there was a weighbridge right next door.
 Out of curiosity, we ambled over and got weighed …oops!
-We were half a tonne over our maximum allowed weight of 4,500kg, and that was with an empty fresh water tank!
+We were half a ton over our maximum allowed weight of 4,500kg, and that was with an empty freshwater tank!

 So, we had a massive sort-out and were a bit stunned to realise we had been carrying around half a tonne of stuff that we had never used!
 Our rule now is that if it isn’t used in a couple of months, it doesn’t stay.